Will there be a season 2 of Bridgerton on Netflix? Here's everything we know

 However, if they were already planning a second season pre-pandemic, surely we can hope that it’s still on the cards?
 And that filming will begin as soon as possible?

+So it’s probable season two would introduce us to a new heroine and put the focus on Anthony.

-Phoebe Dynevor told Harper’s Bazaar that she expects season two to shift the focus away from Daphne, saying: “If we’re sticking to the books, it’s sort of Anthony’s turn now.”
+Phoebe Dynevor told Harper’s Bazaar that she expects season two to shift the spotlight away from Daphne, saying: “If we’re sticking to the books, it’s sort of Anthony’s turn now.”

 Regé-Jean Page has also suggested there is more to explore in Simon and Daphne’s story, telling tvguide.com: “I’m not sure I believe in paradise.
 I know that the romance genre generally does — part of the deal is that you get a happy ending.
 But as far as continuing to explore characters, I think that love is an evolving thing.
 It’s a living, breathing thing that needs tending, that needs looking after, that needs mending when it gets worn or torn.